MarcRussell2/car-accident-analysis/README.md

 </p>

 Top-left notice how California's large population outweighs South Carolina's number of accidents despite there being a lower accident rate in California.

-Next I took a more fine grain look at the accident rates around the contiguous United States.
-This time on a city/neighborhood level.
-It became aparent that county and city names in the United States are not unique.
-In an effort to maintain an independent and identically distributed dataset, I chose to work with Zipcodes.
-In the U.S., Zipcodes *are* unique and are often more 'fine grain' than city names; a single city may have several Zipcodes, one for each nieghborhood within the city.

-I obtained an IRS dataset that allowed me to adjust accident counts per Zipcode by dividing by that Zipcode's population.
-In addition this allowed me to look at the relationship between income, education expense, unemployment rate, number of farms to the accident rate.

 ### Time: